SB122129/Parking-Management/README.md

 in the receipt table, there is a view button that opens a modal with all the necessary info about the cars stay in the parking lot, and provides a download option which clicked downloads a .png format of the modal this is done using html2canvas

-HTML, CSS, BOOTSTRAP, JAVASCRIPT AND HTML2CANVAS were used to make this
+HTML, CSS, BOOTSTRAP, JAVASCRIPT and HTML2CANVAS were used to make this